Why do Exceptional Employees Quit Their Jobs So Early?

 1. If they are undervalued

 Employees are human beings.
 By nature, they seek dignity and motivation to be more productive.
-Exceptional employees are skilled, dynamic.
+Exceptional employees are skilled and dynamic.

 Despite having a strong sense of personal fulfillment, they might feel disrespect if the boss does not validate their efforts.